-All finalists recieve prizes, with a first place prize of $250,000, a second-place prize of $175,000, and a third place prize of $150,000, and so on.
-Even finalists in eleventh place onward recieve $25,000!
-Regional semifinalists recieve $2,000.
+All finalists receive prizes, with a first-place prize of $250,000, a second-place prize of $175,000, and a third-place prize of $150,000.
+Even finalists in 11th place and onward receive $25,000 each, while regional semifinalists receive $2,000 each!

 At the end of the football season, students’ videos will be judged, and four students will win the grand prize of $100,000.

 Note: To enter this competition, you must have a Facebook account with a non-suspended profile.

 The Siemens Competition honors the best and brightest high school students for their accomplishments in math and science.
 Students complete long-term research projects to win prizes ranging between $1,000 and $100,000 in scholarship money.
 This money may be used for tuition, fees, books, supplies, room and board, and participation in science or math research.

 This competition aims to expand students’ inquiry-based research skills, challenge them to solve some of the world’s toughest problems, open doors to education, and encourage networking with professors, scientists, and students with similar interests.

 Projects can cover a wide range of topics, such as the following: